 Furthermore, the blending of top and left boundary pixels adjacent to intra blocks is performed only when the intra prediction mode derived from DIMD falls within the range defined according to the availability of neighboring reconstructed samples.
+Specifically, the blending is performed only when the mode is in [34, 66] and [2, 34] for the top and left boundary pixels, respectively.
 This condition limits the usage of padded reference samples for intra prediction.